kyratrades/kyratrades.github.io/docs/videos/musicals.md

 CAST
 : Allison Janney (Violet Newstead), Megan Hilty (Doralee Rhodes), Stephanie J Block (Judy Bernly), Kathy Fitzgerald (Roz Keith), Marc Kudisch (Franklin Hart, Jr.), Andy Karl (Joe), Charlie Pollock (Dwayne), Dan Cooney (Dick), Van Hughes (Josh), Ioana Alfonso (Maria), Jeremy Davis (Bob Enright), Jill Abramovitz (Kathy), Lisa Howard (Missy), Michael X Martin (Tinsworthy), Karen Murphy (Margaret), Tory Ross (Daphne), Maia Nkenge Wilson (Anita), Autumn Guzzardi, Brandi Wooten, Herman Payne, Jessica Lea Patty, Justin Bohon, Michael Mindlin, Paul Castree, Spencer Liff, Wayne Schroder

-NOTES
+MASTER'S NOTES
 : Final performance!
 Filmed in 16:9 widescreen.
 Few obstructions.
 Only in the wide shots when there are two heads on either side of the frame, but filmer does his/her best to shoot around them.
 External audio fed into video from MD recorder, so audio is very clear.
 A mix of close-ups and wider shots when multiple people were on stage to see their interactions.
 This was a gut-wrenchingly sad performance.
 Most of the cast members were in tears at some point or another during the show.
-In particular, Stephanie was sobbing through \"I Just Might\" and Allison started sobbing at the end of \"One of the Boys\".
+In particular, Stephanie was sobbing through "I Just Might" and Allison started sobbing at the end of "One of the Boys".
 A few minor ad-libs and mishaps.
-One being when Allison pulled out a tape measure during the urinals bit of \"One of the Boys\".
+One being when Allison pulled out a tape measure during the urinals bit of "One of the Boys".
 The cast was sad but they were clearly trying to have the times of their lives and go out with a bang.
 And they fed off the audience energy which was insane and very supportive.

 ### MISC